Overview

 - You can query the recommended priority fee for your transaction.
 The

-base_meteredPriorityFeePerGasRPC method simulates your transaction and returns the priority fee needed to get included based on recent block congestion across all three resources.
+base_meteredPriorityFeePerGasRPC method simulates your transaction and returns the priority fee needed to get included based on recent block congestion across all resource types.

 Get a recommended priority fee